righter83/checkmk-synology-hyperbackup/README.md

 Experimented with the API Library https://github.com/N4S4/synology-api.
 It connects to the Synology API to get the backup results can be tried with check_hyperbackup_api.py

+### v1.3
+added ugly workaround, if the last run was already rotated in the logs

 ### v1.1
 Addedd version check for HyperBackup.
 Starting with 4.1 it has a different log location. (not tested on my NAS yet)